Tuesday, February 26, 2008

 The contrast between the "Guru" and the "Pundit" in Vivekananda's writings is closely related to another theme, the contrast between "book learning" and "experience."
 This distinction sheds light on how Vivekananda understands the distinction between the "Guru" and the "Pundit."
 In the following passage Vivekananda combines the two dichotomies and forms a contrast between knowledge derived from books, which "serves the intellect," and esoteric initiation from the Guru, which "serves the spirit."

 This quickening impulse, which comes from outside, cannot be received from books; the soul can receive impulse from another soul, and nothing else.
-We may study books all our lives, we may become very intellectual, but in the end we find that we have not developed at all spiritually...
+We may study books all our lives, we may become very intellectual, but in the end we find that we have not developed at all spiritually....
 In studying books, we sometimes are deluded into thinking that we are being spiritually helped; but if we analyse ourselves we find that only our intellect is being helped, and not the spirit.
 That is why almost every one of us can speak most wonderfully on spiritual subjects, but when the time of action comes, we find ourselves so woefully deficient.
 It is because books cannot give the us that impulse from outside.
 To quicken the spirit, that impulse must come from the another soul.
 That soul from which this impulse comes is called the Guru, the teacher....
 From "The Teacher of Spirituality."
 Selections, pp. 51-51.

 II.
 Book-learning vs. Realization